Categories

 Tri-Cities Area

-Our client, a growing commercial and industrial painting contractor, is expanding its presence and is seeking a Project Engineer to support that growth.
+Our client, a growing commercial and industrial painting contractor, is expanding its presence and is seeking an Admin / Project Coordinator to support that growth.

-This role works closely with Project Managers and field teams to support project coordination and on-site execution, with regular time spent visiting job sites and serving as a point of contact for general contractors, facility owners, government agencies, and property managers.
+This role works closely with Project Managers and field teams to help keep projects organized and running smoothly.
+The position includes a mix of office-based coordination and time spent visiting job sites, serving as a point of contact for clients, vendors, and internal teams.

-• Support Project Managers with day-to-day coordination and execution of commercial and industrial painting and coatings projects.
+• Support Project Managers with day-to-day coordination of commercial and industrial projects.

-• Coordinate with subcontractors, suppliers, and field teams to support schedules and workflow.
+• Communicate with vendors, suppliers, subcontractors, and internal teams to support workflow and timelines.

-• Maintain project logs, punch lists, and as-built documentation.
+• Maintain project records, checklists, and closeout documentation.

-• Proficiency in Microsoft Office; project management software experience a plus.
+• Proficiency in Microsoft Office; experience with scheduling or project software is a plus.

 Benefits & Appreciation: